10 Austin Nonprofits Who Nourish, Educate & Help Those in Need

 Caritas of Austin

 On a mission to end homelessness in this city, Caritas of Austin tailors each of their clients’ plans to best suit their needs and improve their overall well-being.
 The process starts with stable housing, but also includes food programs, education classes, career development and assistance for veterans.
-Locals can donate money, food essentials and care kits, or they can volunteer their time to this Austin nonprofit by serving lunch in the community kitchen, helping with donations and pick-ups, providing administrative support to the staff or directly working with clients.
+Locals can donate money, food essentials and care kits or they can volunteer their time to this Austin nonprofit by serving lunch in the community kitchen, helping with donations and pick-ups, providing administrative support to the staff or directly working with clients.

 Sunday Lunchbox